mattrude/random-image-block/readme.txt

 == Changelog ==

+= Version 0.6 =
+* Added ability to center image in the wiget area
 = Version 0.5 =
 * Switched to '{$before_widget}{$before_title}'... to try and resolve some display problems = Version 0.4 =